BookStackApp/website/content/docs/admin/hacking-bookstack.md

 Within the settings area you'll find a 'Custom HTML head content' setting.
 You can use this to add in any custom JavaScript or CSS content which enables you to override default BookStack functionality and styles.

 ---

+### Visual Theme System

+BookStack allows visual customization via the theme system which enables you to extensively customize views, translation text & icons.
+Documentation for this system is contained within [the project repo here](https://github.com/BookStackApp/BookStack/blob/development/dev/docs/visual-theme-system.md).

+_**Note: The files that can be override using the theme system are not deemed to be stable.
+BookStack core files may change on any release causing changes in behaviour to your overrides.
+Theme overrides are not officially supported in any way.**_

+---

+### Logical Theme System

+BookStack allows PHP code-based extension via what we call the "Logical Theme System".
+This works by hooking into specific events where you can then perform custom actions or extension of the underlying framework.
+Documentation for this system is contained within [the project repo here](https://github.com/BookStackApp/BookStack/blob/development/dev/docs/logical-theme-system.md).

+_**Note: Only the API described in the logical-theme-system document is considered stable & supported.
+Any usage of other application classes is regarded as unstable and unsupported.**_

+---

 ### BookStack Editor Events